 Giving birth was the most beautiful and empowering thing I have ever done…and I’ve done a lot of shit.
 You know how everyone tells you that it changes you and life will never be the same blah, blah, blah?
 Well, it’s true.
 From the moment my midwife placed him on my belly, I was done.
 Game over.
 Life as we knew it is no more, and even though I haven’t slept longer than 3 hours at a time in the past 6 weeks, it’s been great, even when it hasn’t been.

 What I’ve learned:

 Everything is fluid.
 I’m a bit of a control freak and not having things organized can drive me batty.
 However, having a newborn will test your patience in ways you never imagined.
 Just when you think you’ve gotten something figured out “Oh, this is when he takes naps!” – it changes.
 Then it changes again.
-Remaining flexible is key.
+My friend, who’s had 4 children and is a mommy blogger for Babywearing International kept telling me that remaining flexible is key.
+She was right.
 Otherwise you will definitely snap.

 Get some Depends for post partum.
 Forget those maternity pads and those stupid mesh panties.
 Get your Lisa Rinna on and grab some depends.
 Trust me.

 If no one feeds you, you will not eat.
 The first two weeks were great, people brought me food and I ate in the bed with my son by my side.
 Then I got tired of being cooped up and ventured downstairs on my own and it was over.
 No one brought me anything anymore and I was responsible for feeding myself.
 Hasn’t happened.
 I only eat things with one hand while bouncing an infant in the other so my diet during the day has mainly consisted of green juices, fruit and popcorn.